khengwei118/algoTrading/README.md

 # Algorithmic Trading Based on Value Investing Principles

+## Disclaimer
+This is not investment advice.
+This program is for entertainment purposes only.

 ## Description
 This program selects the best value stocks from the S&P 500 index based on a calculation of
 - Price-to-Earnings (PE) ratio